QuantiusBenignus/BlahST/README.md

 After the speech is captured, it will be passed to `transcribe` (whisper.cpp) for speech recognition.
 This will happen faster than real time (especially with a fast CPU or if your whisper.cpp installation uses CUDA).
 One can adjust the number of processing threads used by adding  `-t n` to the command line parameters of transcribe (please, see whisper.cpp documentation).
 The script will then parse the text to remove non-speech artifacts, format it and send it to the PRIMARY selection (clipboard) using either X11 or Wayland tools.

 In principle, whisper (whisper.cpp) **is multilingual** and with the correct model file, this extension will "blurt" out UTF-8 text transcribed in the correct language.
-In the wsi script, the language choice can be made permanent by using `-l LC` in the `transcribe` call, where LC stands for the language code of choice, for example `-l fr` for french.
+The `wsiml` script is dedicated to multi-lingual use and with it the user is able to choose the language for speech input (using the `-l LC` flag where LC is the language code) and can also translate the speech in the chosen input language to English with the `-t` flag.
+The user can in principle asign multiple hotkeys to the various languages that they want to transcribe or translate from.
+For example, two additional hotkeys can be set, one for transcribing and another for translating from French by assigning the commands `wsiml -l fr` and `wsiml -l fr -t` correspondingly.

 ##### Temporary directory and files
 Speech-to-text transcription is memory- and CPU-intensive task and fast storage for read and write access can only help.
 That is why **wsi** stores temporary and resource files in memory, for speed and to reduce SSD/HDD "grinding": `TEMPD='/dev/shm'`.